 As a victim of harassment, you have legal options.
 Reach out to our Lewisville harassment attorneys to file a restraining order in Texas or to enforce a protective order.
-Our attorneys can also answer questions about bringing harassment charges.
+Attorney Jared Julian, who is Board Certified in Family Law by the Texas Board of Legal Specialization, can also answer questions about bringing harassment charges.
 We commit to taking the legal measures necessary to guard the safety of you and your family.
-Our flaw firm is available 24/7, whenever and wherever you need legal help.
+Our law firm is available 24/7, whenever and wherever you need legal help.
 For restraining order or harassment help, our family law attorneys serve clients across North Texas.
 This includes assisting clients in Grapevine, Addison and Lantana with family law and related defense issues.

 What is the Definition of Harassment According to Texas Law?

 Texas harassment laws state that harassment encompasses any form of unwelcome communication meant to make the recipient feel uneasy, intimidated or upset.
 This may include:

 - Any behavior meant to annoy, embarrass or harass a victim

 - Unwelcome, unsolicited communications to the person, friends, family or associates

 - Behavior that could be construed as stalking

 Texas harassment laws also prohibit a perpetrator from communicating with members of a victim’s household, family or with a victim’s current partner.
 Making unsolicited calls to an ex-girlfriend or boyfriend repeatedly to annoy them may be a form of illegal harassment.